 Both National University – among the largest private nonprofit universities in California – and National University Academy – a WASC-accredited K-12 public charter school, which includes a special STEM-focused program – are part of the National University System, a network of pre-college programs and higher education institutions, a relationship that is strengthened through the collaboration among the high school and university students in advance of the Faire.

-“Maker Faire San Diego is an exciting opportunity for our National University System students to collaborate and create projects that allow them to strengthen their engineering and computing skills, and to apply theoretical concepts into practice,” said Dr. John Cicero, Dean of the National University School of Engineering and Computing.
+“Maker Faire San Diego is an exciting opportunity for our National University System students to collaborate and create projects that allow them to strengthen their engineering and computing skills, and to apply theoretical concepts into practice,” said Dr. John Cicero, Dean of the National University College of Professional Studies.

 The NU-NUA team’s modified human-powered vehicle was inspired by recumbent bicycles, which often feature an enclosed structure around the rider and have as many as four wheels.
 This year it sports a new top to capture more solar power, with a modular design to better integrate electronics.
 Students have also improved integration of the biometrics and plan to demonstrate concepts in electrical assist motors.